Picanoc River

-The Picanoc River (pikanak or pakânâk) is tributary of the Gatineau River in the administrative region of Outaouais of Quebec, Canada.
+The Picanoc River (pikanak or pakânâk) is a tributary of the Gatineau River in the administrative region of Outaouais of Quebec, Canada.

 The Picanoc River begins in the unorganized territory of Lac-Nilgaut, Quebec in Pontiac Regional County Municipality and ends in Gracefield in La Vallée-de-la-Gatineau Regional County Municipality.

 Geography

 Its headwaters originate 10 km southeast of Lake Usborne and north of Lac Dumont in Pontiac County.
 It generally flows eastward by making a large loop to the south for a distance of 85 km.
 The Picanoc then widens forming Lac à la Loutre (Otter Lake) and discharges into Gatineau River at Wright (South of Gracefield municipality), in the MRC of La Vallée-de-la-Gatineau Regional County Municipality.
 It is part of Saint Lawrence River/Gulf of Saint Lawrence watershed.

 Narrow and tumultuous, it is highly regarded by outdoor enthusiasts.
 It is 95 km long, a class/grade II river with sections reaching class/grade III difficulty (based upon the International Scale of River Difficulty).